xataio/client-ts/cli/CONTRIBUTING.md

 xata auth login --profile local --host http://localhost:6001,http://08lcul.dev.localhost:6001
 ```

-where `08lcul` is your local workspace id.
+where `08lcul` is your local workspace id and `dev` is the name of your local region.

 2. Initalize the CLI, specifying the `local` profile: